ARMmbed/mbed-os-5-docs/docs/api/usb/USBMIDI.md

 }
 ```

 ### Play "Take Me Out to the Ball Game" example

-Below is an example to play "Take Me Out to the Ball Game" (public domain) via MIDI over USB on the host PC.
+You can use USBMIDI to play an entire song, not just a series of notes.
+"Take Me Out to the Ball Game" is a popular song in the public domain.
+To play "Take Me Out to the Ball Game" (public domain) using MIDI over USB on the host PC:

 ```C++
 #include "mbed.h"
 #include "USBMIDI.h"